eduNEXT/tutor-contrib-edunext-distro/README.md

 # Packages

-If you use case does not include variable modifications or private packages you can use `OPENEDX_EXTRA_PIP_REQUIREMENTS`.
+If you're not adding configuration variables to your packages or installing private packages, you can use `OPENEDX_EXTRA_PIP_REQUIREMENTS` instead.

 ## How to add a new package

-In your config.yml you can set any package following this structure:
+In your ``config.yml`` you can include a package by following this structure:

 ```yaml
 DISTRO_MY_PACKAGE_NAME_DPKG: